The Vision Of Improvement

 September 4, 2024

 A metaphor is a figure of speech that asserts that two dissimilar things are identical.
 Its formula is ‘this is that’.
 For example, ‘your argument is a slippery slope’, or ‘you are my favorite movie’.
 Notice how your mind blows open when the narrower first concept (‘argument’ for example) gets identified with a second image (‘slippery slope’).
-The imaginative space explodes out of its conceptual restrictions into a vast, limitless spaciousness that melts away into the unconscious, and therefore can never be fully grasped.
-In other words, a metaphor never ceases to open new spaces of the imagination, in contrast to denotations that restrict meaning to clear definitions.
+The imaginative space explodes out of its conceptual restrictions into a vast, limitless spaciousness that engages our whole embodied experience as it melts away into the unconscious, and therefore can never be fully grasped.
+In other words, a metaphor like ‘this deer ran by us like a greased lightning’ never ceases to open new spaces of the imagination, in contrast to denotations (explicit meanings like ‘this book is on the table’) that restrict meaning to clear definitions.

 Metaphors are right-hemispheric phenomena that both historically and epistemologically come before left-hemispheric denotations.
-The implicitly encoded fuzzy explosion of non-graspable meaning of metaphor is from an evolutionary point of view an earlier brain function than the sharply delineated explicit meaning of denotation.
-In other words, before we can explicitly see clearly through abstraction, we absorb reality in non-distinct ways through complex implicitly encoded embodied intuitions.
+The implicitly encoded fuzzy explosion of non-graspable meaning of metaphors is from an evolutionary point of view an earlier brain function than the sharply delineated explicit meaning of denotation.
+In other words, before through abstraction we can explicitly see clearly, we absorb reality in non-distinct ways through complex implicitly encoded embodied intuitions.

 Nothing can be explicitly clear before having first implicitly existed in a faintly murky fashion.
 Thus, metaphor is how the truly new (not just the novel) announces its existence, while explicit knowledge with its seductive clarity keeps returning and tying us down to what we already know.
 Explicit knowing, which comes with a sense of seeing clearly, is always seeing something already known, and therefore cannot possibly be anything truly new and creative.
-It is mostly a cognitive re-presentation ‘in our heads’ devoid of the complexity of presence – just a thought, not full presence.
+It is mostly a cognitive re-presentation ‘in our heads’ devoid of the complexity of presence (presentation) – just a thought, not full presence.

 The choice of metaphor therefore determines our level of understanding of the world and ourselves.
-We are subject to an imaginative countermovement that seems paradoxical: On one hand, we need to become permeable to and to some extent penetrate the implicit realm that is ‘beyond’ the surface of what can be explicitly stated and grasped, yet on the other hand we also have to simultaneously always inevitably return back to the explicit for reasons of communication.
+We are subject to an imaginative countermovement that seems paradoxical: On one hand, we need to become permeable to and to some extent penetrate the implicit realm that is ‘beyond’ the surface of what can be explicitly stated and grasped, yet on the other hand we simultaneously must always and inevitably return back to the explicit realm for reasons of communication.

 A metaphor that characterizes mindfulness is depth, which as a non-distinct language trope refuses to be grasped.
-Depth connotes something lying beyond the seemingly obvious.
+Depth connotes (not denotes) something lying beyond the seemingly obvious.
+It is not just a word for a measured distance, but instead captures our holistic intuition of limitlessness and immeasurable surprise and resonates with layers of our being beyond the imaginable.
 It is what we may think of as context, which envelopes the obviously clear both around and beyond it as if in three-dimensional space.
 What’s clearly in focus as knowledge lives surrounded by the murky depth of unknowing it depends on, like the biodiversity of individual species and specimens finds its most powerful source in the murky marshes and impenetrable forests of nature.

 To bring things into clear focus is the left brain’s task.
 But remember, what is brought into clear focus is a re-presentation, not presence, and always already-known knowledge.
-Furthermore, the left brain abstracts its content from its context to give us clarity at the expense of wisdom.
-We have the illusion of knowing what is in clear focus when it is just an information bit – useful, yet devoid of life.
+Furthermore, the left brain abstracts its content from its context to give us clarity at the expense of a holistic vision and wisdom.
+We have the illusion of knowing what is in clear focus, when in reality it is just a paired-down, simplified, even impoverished version of itself in the form of an information bit – useful, yet devoid of life.
 To see something clearly is to know it only partially, not as it really is, largely devoid of embodied experience and presence.

-To really know something deeply as it really is, the clear attentional focus function of the left brain needs to be married to the contextual awareness function of the right brain that provides access to depth.
-The context that the right hemisphere provides allows for a holistic apprehension of what is in clear focus, resulting in a vision of real reality that combines the experience of knowledge with embodied presence and wisdom.
+To really know something deeply as it really is, to honor its depth, in other words, the clear attentional focus function of the left brain needs to be married to the contextual awareness function of the right brain that provides access to depth.
+The context that the right hemisphere provides allows for a holistic apprehension of what is in clear focus, resulting in a complete vision of real reality that combines the experience of knowledge with embodied presence and wisdom.
 Clarity is married to depth, left- and right-brain functions are finely coordinated like a finely attuned Tango dance.
 Only then do we see reality as it really is, which paradoxically is not at all what we believe to be objective reality.

 Copyright © 2024 by Dr. Stéphane Treyvaud.
 All rights reserved.